So you have decided to become a cat breeder.

 Many people can’t.

 The sad fact about breeding cats is that in addition to the huge amount of fun that you can get from breeding.
-You are also in for a lot of heartache.
+You are also in for a lot of heartaches.

 Breeding and showing your cats will hopefully give you the respect of your peers, new friends, a social life (admittedly only with other cat breeders), pride, a sense of achievement and of course the joy of owning and living with cats.